Animal Experiments Lead Science Astray, Leaving Human Patients Suffering

 Psychedelic research uses this and other similar bunk tests.
 Enter the head twitch response test.

 Humans do not twitch their heads after taking psychedelics.
-Watching a mouse or rat shake their head doesn’t provide any insight into symptoms of human psychiatric diseases and is not a necessary or reliable way to test drug delivery.
+Watching a mouse shake their head doesn’t provide any insight into symptoms of human psychiatric diseases and is not a necessary or reliable way to test drug delivery.

 A blue beetle perched on a mushroom